-This page was last updated on July 12, 2022.
+This page was last updated on January 10, 2023.

-We are committed to working with impacted communities, partners, and allies to protect comprehensive reproductive health care, including abortion.
+The ACLU of Arizona is committed to working with impacted communities, partners, and allies to protect comprehensive reproductive health care, including abortion.
 We will continue to fight in the courts, in statehouses, in Congress, at the ballot box, and in communities across the state until everyone can access safe, affordable, and reliable care that is free from stigma.